susanhao/susanhao.github.io/_pages/cv.md

 ---------
 Summer 2020<br>
 <span style="font-size: 12pt">**Data Science Intern - Fiddler Labs**<br>
-Researched explainable AI algorithms to help interpret and explain "black box" machine learning models.
-Implemented algorithms in production API code for customer deployment.
+Researched algorithms to explain black box machine learning models and deployed algorithm production code to customers.
+Developed a pattern-mining tool that can be applied to data and its model to generate logical predicates identifying segments with atypical behavior (ie high model loss).

 Education